CasJam/instrumentalproducts/content/collections/pages/about.md

               -
                 type: text
                 text: '  I started my career as a professional front-end developer but later expanded to become a full stack developer (I build apps using Ruby on Rails, mostly.)'
       -
         type: listItem
         content:
+          -
+            type: paragraph
+            content:
+              -
+                type: text
+                marks:
+                  -
+                    type: bold
+                text: 'I build in public.'
+              -
+                type: text
+                text: "  For my entire career, I've had a natural inclination to share as much of work in public — through my podcasts, Twitter, my newsletter, or on YouTube.
+Why?
+Because we're incredibly lucky to work in an industry that shares so openly and helps eachother level up.
+It's only right to contribute my part."
+      -
+        type: listItem
+        content: